NSHipster/articles/2014-10-17-inter-process-communication.md

 [proxy setProtocolForProxy:@protocol(Protocol)];
 ~~~

-Any time a distributed object proxy is messaged, a Remote Procedure Call (RPC) would be made over the `NSConnection` to evaluate the message against the vended object and return the result back to the proxy. footnote:[Behind the scenes, a shared `NSPortNameServer` instance managed by the operating system was responsible for hooking up named connections.]
+Any time a distributed object proxy is messaged, a Remote Procedure Call (RPC) would be made over the `NSConnection` to evaluate the message against the vended object and return the result back to the proxy.

 Distributed Objects are simple, transparent, and robust.
 And they would have been a flagpole feature of Cocoa had any of it worked as advertised.